pharo-open-documentation/pharo-wiki/General/ProgressBar.md

 	]  ]
 ```

-While using this method be careful of performances when you have a lot a really fast steps.
+Be careful while using this method.
+It might cause performance issues when time between two steps is short.

-Here is a way to manage this:
+However, the following code shows a way to avoid these issues.

 ```Smalltalk
 UIManager default